hawkins65/solana-validator-ha-1/README.md

 # solana-validator-ha

 A gossip-based high availability (HA) manager for Solana validators.
+This tool helps automate *unexpected* failovers due to `<insert one of endless reasons>`.
+To automate *planned* failovers, see [solana-validator-failover](https://github.com/SOL-Strategies/solana-validator-failover)

 ![solana-validator-ha](demo/e2e/preview.png)